enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-system-directory.md

 ## /proc

-- proc is abbreviation of process
+> `proc` is abbreviation of process

+- `/proc` is a pseudo-filesystem
 - content in this directory is not in **hard disk** but in **memory**

+`/proc/self`

+- a symbolic link to the process directory of the current process

 ## /root